All Episodes

 Same to you.

-I I think certainly on domestic policy, he is probably more close to my view than any other candidate when it comes to saying if it isn't in the Constitution, guess what, gang?
+Look, let's be honest, whether you agree with Paul or you don't, and I'm with you, I think certainly on domestic policy, he is probably more close to my view than any other candidate when it comes to saying if it isn't in the Constitution, guess what, gang?

 The federal government can't do it.

-I don't think he's going to get the nomination either, but I do think he's going to surprise some people, especially in New Hampshire where you've got independents who can cross over and vote.
+I don't think he's going to get the nomination either, but I do think he's going to surprise some people, especially in New Hampshire, where you've got independents who can cross over and vote.

-That nobody has found their Reagan.
+Nobody has found their Reagan.

-And I'm so tired of people saying well what do you need Reagan for?
+And I'm so tired of people saying, well, what do you need Reagan for?

-He wasn't that great or he wasn't look nobody was as close to the the governing philosophy of conservatism than Ronald Reagan in my lifetime.
+Nobody was as close to the governing philosophy of conservatism than Ronald Reagan in my lifetime.

-And that should be the standard people are held up to and they can't find it in the rest of the candidates.
+And they can't find it in the rest of the candidates.

-And he I I you know he's actually he actually thinks about some issues, especially with regard to federalism.
+He actually thinks about some issues, especially with regard to federalism.

-He gave a great speech at the American Legislative exchange council back in July on the concept of states rights not as a pejorative but as a safety valve for freedom freedom from the majority in fact.
+He gave a great speech at the American Legislative Exchange Council back in July on the concept of states' rights, not as a pejorative, but as a safety valve for freedom, freedom from the majority, in fact.

-Let me let me just digress on this for a moment of all of the things you learned in Civics 101 about our checks and balances which is a the layman's terms for separation of powers uh about our deliberative democracy we don't have a national plebiscite over every issue we actually have people think about it so that the whims of the majority can cool down in the United States Senate and elsewhere.
+Of all of the things you learned in Civics 101 about our checks and balances, which is the layman's terms for separation of powers, about our deliberative democracy, we don't have a national plebiscite over every issue.

 We have a deliberative representative republic.

-Nothing is more important than allowing states allowing states to choose the laws under which they will live and allowing a safety valve that if you don't like the law of one state you can flee.
+Nothing is more important than allowing states, allowing states to choose the laws under which they will live and allowing a safety valve that if you don't like the law of one state, you can flee.

-You can vote with your feet limiting the federal government the idea that yes we've got the equal protection clause in the 14th amendment that says this if the state passes a law you must apply it equally but it doesn't tell the states which laws to pass.
+Limiting the federal government, the idea that, yes, we've got the Equal Protection Clause in the 14th Amendment that says if the state passes a law, you must apply it equally, but it doesn't tell the states which laws to pass.

 Thompson doesn't think that's a good idea.